FrankBro/parsec/Presentation.md

 ---

-# New example: List of integers
+# Example: List of integers

+---

+# How could we parse this

 ```fsharp
 "[1,2,3]"